devadvance/terminalcheatsheet/guides/open-terminal-macos.md

 ## Finished!
 Terminal is open!

-Whether you used Spotlight or Finder, terminal will open and looks like this:
+Whether you used Spotlight or Finder, a terminal window will open.

 <div class="center guideimages">
   <amp-img src="/assets/guides/open-terminal-macos/terminal-open-en.png" width="585" height="389" alt="An open terminal window" layout="responsive"></amp-img>
 </div>

-Now that you know how to find and open terminal, you can start using it!
+Now that you have opened your terminal, try out some of the commands on the [cheat sheet](/#basic)!